Antwerps

 Antwerp dialect

-The Antwerp dialect (Antwerps) is a variant of Brabantic Dutch, spoken in and around the city of Antwerp in Belgium.
-It is known for its distinct pronunciation, vocabulary, and intonation, which set it apart from standard Dutch.
+The Antwerp dialect (Antwerps) is a variant of Flemish, spoken in and around the city of Antwerp in Belgium.
+Flemish is.
+It is known for its distinct pronunciation, vocabulary, and intonation, which set it apart from standard Flemish.
 Notable features include the use of the soft “g” sound (which sounds more like a “h” or “sh”), the rolling “r,” and unique slang terms influenced by French and English.
 The dialect also has a playful tone, with locals often incorporating humor and wordplay into their speech.
 Despite the dominance of standard Dutch in media and education, Antwerps remains widely spoken in everyday conversation and local culture.

 Asterix in Antwerp